ruuda/blog/posts/implementing-a-typechecker-for-rcl-in-rust.md

 Now it’s up to the user to diff those types in their head, and then search the source code for where the violation happens.
 Pushing the expectation in top-down enables friendlier errors.
-This example is maybe a bit contrived, but it will make a big difference for record types, where types can grow big.
+This example may be a bit contrived, but it will make a big difference for record types, where types can grow big.